DigitME2/recipe_setter_server/README.md

 A flask server to monitor a production line.

 Allows an Android tablet to set a recipe for a production line using the DigitME RecipeSetter app.
-RFID antennas at the start and end of the line monitor the movement of trays along the line, updating a database accordingly.
+RFID antennas at the start and end of the line monitor the movement of trays along the line and report back to this server which updates a database accordingly.

 Exposes /get_status, /recipe_options and /change_recipe for use with the Android app.